Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

-\item \textit{Fairness in regression:} While many established fairness metrics focus on classification problems where decisions are typically binary (e.g., accept or reject), regression models are also prevalent in hiring processes, such as scoring video interviews \cite{kaya2017multi}.
-These models, however, have received less attention regarding fairness.
-According to Barocas et al. \cite{barocas2019fairness}, fairness in regression is guided by three principles: \begin{itemize} \item \textit{Independence} — ensuring that a sensitive attribute \(A\) and the regression output \(R\) are independent, denoted as \(R \perp A\), implying that the sensitive attribute has no influence on the model's output. \item \textit{Separation} — allowing for some correlation between \(A\) and the target variable \(Y\) if it is justifiable, denoted as \(R \perp A \mid Y\). \item \textit{Sufficiency} — ensuring that the regression output adequately captures the influence of \(A\) on \(Y\), aiming for parity among individuals based on their relevant characteristics, denoted as \(Y \perp A \mid R\) \cite{barocas2016big}. \end{itemize} Additionally, fairness can be quantified using statistical measures such as the Kullback-Leibler divergence to compare predictions across different groups \cite{feng_has_nodate}.
+\item \textit{Fairness in regression:} Fairness metrics have traditionally focused on binary classification outcomes (e.g., hire or reject), yet regression models are prevalent in hiring contexts, such as predicting job performance scores from candidate interviews or resumes \cite{kaya2017multi}.
+In fairness analyses, the actual outcome (\(Y\)) differs from the model’s predicted outcome (\(R\)), with the prediction ideally closely approximating the true outcome.
+Here, the protected attribute (\(A\))—such as race, gender, or age—is considered when assessing potential biases in these predictions.
+According to Barocas et al. \cite{barocas2019fairness}, fairness in regression is guided by three principles: \begin{itemize} \item \textit{Independence}—ensuring the protected attribute \(A\) and the regression outcome \(R\) are statistically independent (\(R \perp A\)), indicating no influence of protected attributes on predictions. \item \textit{Separation}—permitting justified correlations between the protected attribute \(A\) and the target variable \(Y\), but ensuring predictions \(R\) remain independent of \(A\) given \(Y\) (\(R \perp A \mid Y\)). \item \textit{Sufficiency}—ensuring predictions fully represent relevant characteristics, such that outcomes \(Y\) are independent of protected attributes \(A\) given the predictions \(R\) (\(Y \perp A \mid R\)) \cite{barocas2016big}. \end{itemize} Moreover, regression fairness can be quantitatively evaluated using metrics like the Kullback-Leibler divergence, assessing differences in predictive distributions across demographic groups \cite{feng_has_nodate}.

 \end{enumerate}